 "I'm so thankful to have such supportive professors on campus," Schnabel says.
 "In my time at Morris my curiosity for learning has grown more and more, and I'm excited to see where that takes me in Spain."

-"It's very unusual for a public school of our size to receive three Fulbrights in a year," says Deane.
+"It's very unusual for a public school of our size to receive four Fulbrights in a year," says Deane.
 "These successes put Morris in the company of other excellent schools, both private liberal arts colleges and public universities.
 Our students bring such a unique profile of strong academics, civic engagement, and passion to their applications that I expect to see many more semifinalists and finalists in the future."